JackieGable/TESTING-PROJECT-for-11TY/README.md

 5. The project should build and then open a dev Server at http://localhost:8080/

 6. Verify that live reload is working by making some changes to the src/sass/main.scss file and you should see it change immediately in the browser.

+### Files not required

+Several files have been added for convenience but are not required to run 11ty.
+If you choose not to delete them, it shouldn't break anything.
+The files are:
+.editorconfig
+.eleventyignore
+.eslintrc.js
+.htmlhintrc

+### What about the _NOTES folder?

+I use this folder as a storage space for stuff that I might need but don't want to become part of the project.